Leeds Arts University is committed to Equality, Diversity and Inclusion and has policies and development which support this commitment.

 In Quartile 1 (Lower Quartile) both the male mean and median salary remain slightly higher than the female.

-In Quartile 2 both the female median and mean salary remain higher than the male.
+In Quartile 2 as with previous years both the female median and mean salary remain higher than the male.

-In Quartile 4 (Upper Quartile) the female mean and median salary is higher than the male mean and median salary.
-This is again the same as last year.
+In Quartile 4 (Upper Quartile) the female mean salary is higher than the male but the median salary is lower, which is a change from previous years.

 The profile of the University’s staffing by grade is considered to be a factor in accounting for the ongoing median pay gap, as is the use of spine points.
-The majority of staff (252) are employed within roles which fall within grades 3 to 7.
-57.7% of the University’s workforce are women, and whilst they make up the majority of staff across all quartiles, there remains significantly more women employed in the lower grades than men, despite the shifts in quartile representation.
-The highest paid member of staff is female; and two thirds of the staff who were on the lowest spine point on the census date were male.
+The majority of staff (254) are employed within roles which fall within grades 3 to 7.
+58.1% of the University’s staff are women, and whilst they make up the majority of staff across all quartiles, there remains significantly more women employed in the lower grades than men, despite the shifts in quartile representation.
+The highest paid member of staff is female.
+Three of the four lowest paid staff on the census date (who were all student ambassadors) were also female.

-It should be noted that there were 135 males employed on the census date which is 12 more than the previous year.
-New appointments are usually made to the bottom of the pay spine with pay progression based on performance criteria.
+New appointments are usually made to the bottom of the pay grade with pay progression based on performance criteria.
 The increase in the workforce size and number of women appointed has impacted on the female median salary when compared to the male.

-Whilst noting this analysis and the ongoing action in attempting to recruit men into lower graded roles which may assist no gender pay gap, a complete eradication of a pay gap (with either gender being paid more) may be impossible to achieve with staff turnover and a grade band structure.
+Whilst noting this analysis and the ongoing action in attempting to recruit men into lower graded roles, a complete eradication of a pay gap may be impossible to achieve with staff turnover and a grade band structure.
 The small numbers of staff involved make the data sensitive to small fluctuations.
 We will however continue to monitor the detail behind any reported figures and to take action where appropriate, whilst also being sensitive to other equality objectives of achieving a more diverse workforce.
+Changes are expected for next year as the University implemented a revised grade structure from 1 August 2022; and there was heavy weighting towards the bottom of the pay spine in the national pay award for 2022/23.